AlvinnSuu/DARD/README.md

 # DARD
 DARD, a project based on Binusian Thinking.
-The leader of the team is Alex the botak.
+The leader of the team is Alex the man the botak the palembang-man.